Holger585/Camp2Code_P1/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Camp2Code Projektphase 1's documentation!
+Dokumentation zur Camp2Code Projektphase 1
 ====================================================